d-rep/Microblog/README.md

 Add your database settings like username & password to this file: `src/main/webapp/META-INF/context.xml`

-This uses Spring Security, and the schema can be setup using the following DDL (this is the MySQL dialect):
+This uses [Spring Security], and the schema can be setup using the following DDL (this is the MySQL dialect):

     create table users (
         username varchar(50) not null primary key,